 This Must Be The Place

-When Luke Ashton (ex- Vasco) took out the 2013 World Class competition, he won a cool $100,000.
-It went towards building This Must Be The Place with Charlie Ainsbury (ex-Eau de Vie), who won the competition the year after.
+When Luke Ashton (ex-Vasco) took out the 2013 World Class competition, he won a cool $100,000.
+It went towards building This Must Be The Place with another World Class bartender, Charlie Ainsbury (ex-Eau de Vie), who's since sold his share.

 The cocktails are creative, but avoid showy tricks or gimmicks in favour of balanced, considered and seasonal ingredients.
 The duo makes its own syrups and only uses fresh, cold-pressed juices.
 The menu is tiny, offering just four spritzes and three cocktails at any one time, but of course, this is a place where you can ask for anything, be it an Old Fashioned or a concoction you’ve just invented.